seapoe1809/Health_server/README.md

 1. weight/ bp/ glucose/ water tracker
 2. IBS module- tracks your dietary and bowel habits; AI FODMAP engine; exercises to manage your IBS; know your IBS
 3. Immunization passport- to track and keep record of your immunizations; AI travel advisor; travel map
-4. Anxiety-OCD module*New - Simply understandable chapters and techniques to manage anxiety
+4. Anxiety-OCD module*New - Simply understandable chapters and techniques to manage anxiety sample - https://huggingface.co/spaces/seapoe1809/anxiety_ocd_workbook
 5. Strep Module*New - Simply understandable chapters and self management/care tips in regards to Strep throat or impetigo
 5. Tailscale to allow remote access
 6. Portal to share your encrypted zipped health docs securely